Hamartia.

 No warm-up.

-No weak shoulder forgiven.
+No weakness forgiven.

 The standard does not bend.

-Eye narrowed into belief.
+and eye narrowed into belief.

-Beside me, another archer—
+Beside me, another archer, chin lifted,

 sure the universe counts averages.

-Each arrow rises,
+Each arrow rises, then falls,

 gravity keeping its counsel.